 - For mesh covers, remove springs or fasteners from anchors with a removal tool or Allen wrench.
 Loosely fan-fold the cover accordion style.

-After removing the cover, take it to... a driveway or other hardscaped area, preferably on a slant or slope for easier drainage.
-Thoroughly sweep and hose off the cover, and use cleaner or treatment if it’s recommended by the manufacturer of the cover.
-Allow to dry completely before storing.
+After removing the cover, take it to a driveway or other hardscaped area, preferably on a slant or slope for easier drainage.
+Thoroughly sweep and hose off the cover and use cleaner or treatment if it’s recommended by the cover manufacturer.
+Allow it to dry completely before storing.
 Tightly roll or fan-fold the cover and wrap with rope or use strapping to keep it tight.
-Store the pool cover indoors or in a garage—away from insects, rodents and moisture.
+Store the pool cover indoors or in a garage—away from insects, rodents, and moisture.

-- Check the Filter and Pump: Make sure to inspect the filter and pump for possible damaged or worn parts and buy a replacement.
+- Check the filter and pump: Inspect the filter and pump for damaged or worn parts.
+Make any necessary repairs or replacements.

-- Check for Cracks: Fiberglass or concrete pools should be examined for cracks in the pool and on tile.
-Also look for chips in the plaster and indentations on the deck and coping.
+- Check for cracks: Examine a fiberglass or concrete pool for cracks in the pool and on any tile.
+Also look for chips in the plaster or indentations on the deck and coping.
 Since this pool-opening job is DIY, you can apply your expertise to any minor repairs that need to be made.
 It's also a good time to remove calcium scale and stains from the tile with a household tile cleaner or baking soda and a tile brush.
-For tougher stains, try using a pumice stone.
+For tougher stains, use a pumice stone.